-- Structural approaches model texture as a set of primitive texels (texture elements) in a particular spatial relationship. - A structural description of a texture includes a description of the texels and a specification of the spatial relationship. - Of course, the texels must be identifiable and the relationship must be efficiently computable.
+- Structural approaches model texture as a set of texture primitives (also called texels (texture elements) or textons) in a particular spatial relationship (also called lattice or grid layout). - A structural description of a texture includes a description of the primitives and a specification of their placement patterns. - Of course, the primitives must be identifiable and their relationships must be efficiently computable.